-class IPython.core.prompts.LazyEvaluate(func, args, kwargs) Bases: object init (func, args, kwargs) Initialize self.
+class IPython.core.prompts.LazyEvaluate(func, args, kwargs) Bases: object init(func, args, kwargs) Initialize self.
 See help(type(self)) for accurate signature.
-Important: This documentation covers IPython versions 6.0 and higher.
-Beginning with version 6.0, IPython stopped supporting compatibility with Python versions lower than 3.3 including all versions of Python 2.7.

 This is used for formatting strings with values that need to be updated at that time, such as the current time or working directory.